-The 92nd Street Y offers parties for children ages 6 and up in a private section of its 25-yard pool.
-A lifeguard supervises free swim or, if you prefer, leads water games and activities.
-Finish up in the party room with food, cake or whatever refreshments you provide.
+The 92nd Street Y offers two pool party packages, which include a private section of the 25-yard indoor pool for ages 6-9 or 10/18, or seasonal wading pool fun for kids ages 3-6.
+Swim instructors supervise free swim or, if you prefer, lead water games and activities.
+Finish up in the party room with food, cake, or whatever refreshments you provide.

 New York Sports Club — Manhattan and the Bronx

-Select NYSC locations offer swim parties for children ages 4 and up.
+Select NYSC locations offer swim parties for children ages six and up.
 Guests can enjoy free swim or organized water games.
-Noodles, kickboards, pool toys, invitations, a private room and host are included.
-The real trick here is figuring our which NYSC outposts host these parties.
+Noodles, kick boards, and pool toys are included.
+Parties run two hours, including 15 minutes before and after for changing.

 34-38 38th Street between 34th and 35th Avenues

-At the popular Queens athletics center, kids can choose two party activities, including soccer, basketball, batting cages, inflatables or swimming in the heated pool.
-The basic two-and-a-half hour package includes a host, invitations, music, paper goods, pizza and beverages for the kids, goodie bags and a special gift for the birthday child.
+At the popular Queens athletics center, kids can choose two party activities, including soccer, basketball, inflatables, or swimming in the heated pool.
+The basic two-and-a-half hour package includes hosts, invitations, music, paper goods, pizza and beverages for the kids, goodie bags, and a special gift for the birthday child.

 YMCA — Citywide

-While every location has different kinds of facility rentals, it's worth calling your local Y to see if a pool party is an option.
-You can also just browse the pool schedule and if you see times blocked out for parties, well, there's your answer.
-Even if your Y offers pool rental, chances are you'll be doing everything else yourself, including providing food, decorations and cake.
+While every location has different facility rentals, it's worth calling your local Y to see if a pool party is an option.
+If your Y offers a pool rental, chances are you'll be doing everything else yourself, including providing food, decorations, and cake.

 Not near any of the pools listed above?
-If you know of a private pool in your area, at a gym or a hotel, it's worth inquiring whether you can rent it for a few hours.
+If you know of a private pool in your area, at a gym or a hotel, it's worth inquiring as to whether you can rent it for a few hours.
 You never know!
-And if you're willing to travel, most indoor water parks near NYC offer amazing birthday party packages.
+And if you're willing to travel, most indoor water parks near NYC offer amazing birthday party packages, too.

 This post, originally published in March 2013, has since been updated.